15110-20 Northwest Freeway

 The green sign with a smiling flower for Natran (which you can see in this view of the frontage road, facing north in Feb.
 2018) replaced the rather plain sign for the Red Onion's corporate offices, which can be seen here, from 2015.

-Northwest Shell Auto Care / 12445 Northwest Freeway
+Advanced Auto Credit / 12445 Northwest Freeway

 12441 Northwest Freeway

 This was most recently Northwest Dental Center (now closed since around the late 2010s, dentists moved out around the time all the front parking was removed) is an enigma.
-The space looks a bit like a steakhouse but I've never found information on the original tenants.
-It was insurance offices in the mid-1980s and later served as the home of the Lee's Golden Dragons dance troupe for a while and then briefly served once more in the early 2020s as the same "Lee's Golden Dragon Lion and Dragon Dance Association".
-Despite this, the building hasn't been touched since the dental office moved out and still has "NW Dental" signage.
+The space looks a bit like a steakhouse but I've never found information on the original tenants (I have been told it was an Ethan Allen furniture store originally).
+It was insurance offices in the mid-1980s and later served as the home of the Lee's Golden Dragons dance troupe for a while (likely erroneously, this listing reappeared in the early 2020s).
+Despite this, the building hasn't been touched since the dental office moved out and still had "NW Dental" signage up until a fire in August 2023 destroyed the building.

 El Tiempo Cantina / 12440 Northwest Freeway